 Armenian Cucumber Salad and a Cucumber Blog HopPosted on Jun 1, 2012 | 35 comments

 When you have a fun, fresh ingredient like this I tend to keep my preparations simple.
 I immediately whipped up a simple Greek salad-inspired Armenian cucumber salad with thinly sliced red onion, feta, olive oil, and red wine vinegar.
 This salad can easily be made with regular cucumbers as well, and makes an amazing side or even relish for grilled chicken.
 It would pair as naturally with Greek souvlaki as it would with couscous, and can easily be doubled or tripled to feed more people or turn it into a light lunch.
+For more Armenian cucumber inspiration check out Beth Michelle's amazing looking Thai Chicken Cucumber Salad, and this one from the Kitchn.

 - 1 large Armenian cucumber, roughly chopped (substitute 2 English or 3 Kirby cucumbers)